 Whether you’re looking for a community to act as a soundboard to your rental woes or you’re a beginner wanting to learn insider tips and tricks, there’s a group for you.
 Each of these vacation rental forums will have different niches of interest.

 The Hosts of Airbnb Automated

-Hosts of Airbnb Automated is much more than automation.
-Here you’ll also learn how to increase the number of bookings, manage the low seasons, and scale your marketing.
+Hosts of Airbnb Automated is about much more than automation.
+Here you’ll also learn how to increase the number of bookings, manage low seasons, and scale your marketing.
 Sean Rakidzich and the Million Dollar Renter Team moderate this vacation rental manager Facebook group.
 The content is always engaging, so don’t miss out.

 Short-Term Rental University

 This group has a high number of members, so it’s very active.
 STRU was created as an environment where you can ask and answer questions, receive support, and learn from others with varying perspectives and opinions.
 We like seeing the outpouring of help when a group member asks for feedback on a listing.
 It’s a crowd-sourced masterclass in vacation rental marketing!